 Basically, I describe myself as being of the paper and analog era.
 Don’t mind the fact that I once worked as a broadcaster before delving into Public Relations and University Administration.
 But then, none of these careers was within the blue-chip companies with high-tech facilities that many dream of.
 Hence, I did not get exposed to the internet as early as I would have desired.
 Moreover, in an emerging economy, I had to wait for mobile phones, computers, and the internet to get to the reach of the average individual.
 Additionally, I had lots to joggle domestically.
 I struggled to find who would teach me how to access the internet or explore the use of a computer.
 Unfortunately, hoarding knowledge about this new internet world seemed to be the in-thing then, because of the competitive spirit that pervaded my society.

 Of course, I enjoyed the company of myself and began to find that technology and I were a good match.
 Indeed, knowledge emancipates and empowers.
 My solitude during regular leisure hours became fruitful as I spent hours upon hours on my laptop.
 The little knowledge of technology and the use of the internet helped me to discover an avalanche of opportunities.
-I got admitted to a double degree master’s programme which entailed schooling in the United Kingdom and Lithuania almost three decades after my first degree.
+I got admitted to a double master’s degree programme which entailed schooling in the United Kingdom and Lithuania.
 Furthermore, I was awarded fellowships by the Netherlands Universities Foundation for International Cooperation (NUFFIC).
-Finding myself in a classroom simultaneously with colleagues less than half my age was not the challenge but catching up with technology which I initially found daunting, but now truly rewarding.
 I was determined to learn, so I asked lots of questions.
-Sometimes, I felt embarrassed to ask and occasionally, repeatedly for me to understand.
-But I kept asking, kept improving, and kept moving forward digitally.
-A few colleagues were willing to help, while my own kids-now young adults, were invaluable.
+I kept asking, kept improving, and kept moving forward digitally.
+A few colleagues were willing to help, while my own kids were invaluable.
 Eventually, I found every second worthwhile.

 Sadly, the challenge remains for many women, especially from emerging economies.
 Access to technological education is limited and motivation is low, due to cultural barriers.
 More women are even at a disadvantage now that the COVID-19 pandemic has forced the use of technological tools on the world in a new normal.
 Even for those with technological knowledge, bandwidth limitations, cost of data, and little or no electricity supply remain a challenge.
 However, solving these problems begin with ourselves.
 After all, what does it cost us to share whatever we know or have learnt with others?